nautoguide/nautoguide-apipush/README.md

-# nautoguide-apipush
+# Nautoguide API Push
-Tools to push project configs to Nautoguide v2 api
+A tool to push project configuration to the Nautoguide V2 API